chirag6451/react_hooks/README.md

 - node_modules/ is huge and shouldn't be versioned.
 - Accidentally committing npm_install or build output clutters the repo.

-### 3. 🔍 Lowercase Enforcement
+### 3. 🔍 Lowercase Suggestions
-✅ **Purpose**: Ensure all file names and import statements use lowercase for consistency across your codebase.
+✅ **Purpose**: Suggest using lowercase for all file names and import statements for consistency across your codebase.

 **Why it matters**:
 - Prevents issues on case-sensitive systems.
 - Maintains consistent naming conventions across your codebase.
+- Provides helpful warnings without blocking your workflow.

 ## Overview